Small-scale stellar haloes: detecting low surface brightness features in the outskirts of Milky Way dwarf satellites: Discussion

 In comparison, recent work by \citet{sestito2023_scul} utilizes our candidate members for Scl and obtained spectroscopic follow-up for the 2 most radially distant (out to 10$r_{h}$) and relatively bright stars in our sample.
 The authors confirm that these distant stars are \textit{bona fide} members of Scl based on their metallicities and RVs.
 As this finding expands the radial stellar distribution of Scl out to $\sim$3 kpc, the authors also explored the stellar density profile and its derivative $-$ $\Gamma$($r_{ell}$) $-$ using the full sample of candidates in this present work and compared them to a tidal disruption simulation from \citet{penarrubia2008}.
-With our candidate members, \citet{sestito2023_scul} report a sharp deviation from an exponential profile in the stellar density in Scl, located at about 25$\arcmin$.
-This feature is highlighted in our stellar density profiles in Figure \ref{fig:profiles}.
-According to the tidal model of \citet{penarrubia2008}, tides are responsible for an outer excess over the initial exponential profile, also called at a “kink” radius.
+With our candidate members, \citet{sestito2023_scul} report a sharp deviation from an exponential profile in the stellar density in Scl (also shown in this work in Figure \ref{fig:profiles}), located at about 25$\arcmin$.
+According to the tidal model of \citet{penarrubia2008}, tides can be responsible for an outer excess over the initial exponential profile, also called at a “kink” radius.
 This is followed by a region where $\Gamma$($r_{ell}$) approaches a power-law with a slope of $-$4, before flattening back to $\sim$0.
 The second change in $\Gamma$($r_{ell}$) occurs where the local crossing time of stars in the dwarf exceeds the time since the last pericentric passage, and is referred to as a “break”.
 Remarkably, the \citet{penarrubia2008} tidal model matches well with our observed Scl data.
-The conclusion of their work is that the extended profile in Scl is indeed indicative of tidal disturbance.
+The conclusion of work done in \citet{sestito2023_scul} is that the extended profile in Scl is indeed indicative of tidal disturbance.